typeworld/typeworld/documentation.md

 The highest level of security can be achieved with some additional effort by the publisher.
 It involves the single use access token of the subscription URL *Format CE* for initial subscription access, and the inclusion of the subscription URL in the [`verifyCredentials` command](https://type.world/developer/api#verifyCredentials) with the Type.World server.

-The access button in the publisher’s user account section contains the addition single use access token under the URL *Format CE*.
+The access button in the publisher’s user account section contains the single use access token under the URL *Format CE*.
 This access token is stored in the user account with the publisher and only ever included in this download button.
 Once the user clicks the button and the app requests the subscription with the `installableFonts` command for the first time, the access token is submitted along with the request in a `accessToken` parameter.
 The publisher verifies that the request carries the correct access token for this user.
 If authentication was successful, the publisher invalidates this access token and assigns a fresh one, allowing future access only with the fresh token.
 (Make sure that the access button isn’t visible on your website when that happens, or that it will be reloaded with the fresh access token instantly upon clicking, because if something goes wrong in the communication after the access token has been invalidated, the user will want to click again and needs to be able to access the fresh access token).

 Otherwise, the publisher’s server returns the `insufficientPermission` response and the subscription isn’t added the user account.